 Exclusively Jewish cemetery in the East Bay serving all denominations; affiliated, unaffiliated and intermarried all welcome.
-As a memorial park the makers are all flat with the ground.
+As a memorial park the markers are all flat with the ground.
 Many East Bay congregations have gardens here.

 Jewish DeathThe Jewish traditions related to death and mourning are intended to recognize death as a part of life.
 Burial takes place as soon after death as possible.
 Traditional caskets are of plain wood, embalming and viewing of the body are shunned, and flowers are discouraged.
 Rabbis should be consulted for specific questions about burial and mourning practices such as the observance of shiva, recitation of the Kaddish, yahrzeit observance and attending yizkor services.
 Funeral homes and chevra kadishas (burial societies) can also answer questions.